 At the end of my performance, I looked at her and said, “Good night, Marlena’s.
 Good night from Galee.
 We have just closed an era of drag in San Francisco that we’ll never see again.”
 I said goodnight to Marlena.
 Marlena looked at me and said, “Good night.”
 We both started crying, and I walked off.
 That was it.

 And it’s true—we’ll never see a bar like this ever again.

-Bieschke: The neighborhood lost a bit of San Francisco warmth when Marlena’s shut down.
+Bieschke: The neighbourhood lost a bit of San Francisco warmth when Marlena’s shut down.
 The thing I love most about San Francisco is this discovery: There are these wonderful little old-school spots in the middle of all that’s going on.
 I mean, who would’ve expected to see this giant drag queen behind the bar covered in Santas, with leathermen and 80-year-old drag queens bellying up to the bar while the jukebox played Johnny Cash, all in the middle of this boutique, high-tech development land?

 Kauffman: I just thought, gah! when I heard it was going to become a straight bar.
 It was just so emblematic of what was happening to Hayes Valley.
 The bars that exist in the city now are just bars.
 They don’t feel like community spaces.
-They feel a little cleaned-up, more sanitized.
+They feel a little cleaned-up, more sanitised.